arronlorenz/pi-pwr-button/README.md

 The repository also includes `bat.py`, a small Python script that reads the battery voltage and capacity from the X708 over I2C using the `smbus2` library.
-Install it with `pip install smbus2` if it is not already available.
+It also uses the Python bindings for `gpiod` to toggle the shutdown line.
+Install them with `pip install smbus2 gpiod` if they are not already available.
 When the voltage drops below 3V the script sends a shutdown pulse on GPIO 13.
 Run it as root: